Mehdierli/ProgrammingNotes/Angular.md

     + Note: For two way data binding, we have to enable the ngModel directive.
 It depends upon FormsModule in angular/forms package, so we have to add FormsModule in imports[] array in the AppModule.

 ## Directives
+* The Angular directives is a class that used to manipulate the DOM, to modify its structure, or change its appearance or behavior.
+There are three type of directives.
+First is component directive, it is a class with @Component decorator, it has tempalte associate with it.
+Second one is structural directive, it modify the structure of the dom, such as ngFor, ngIf.
+Last one is the attribute directive, it modify the appearance and behavior of the dom element, such as ngClass, ngStyle.
 * A class that can modify the structure of the DOM or modify attributes in the DOM and component data model.
 * The Angular directives are used to manipulate the DOM.
 By using Angular directives, you can change the appearance, behavior or a layout of a DOM element.
 It also helps you to extend HTML.
 * Component Directives